Tuesday, 4/22: Homework, Work on Essay

 • Done?
 Turn to p304 and write your first reason paragraph following the model/instructions there. (approx. 150+ words.)
 You can copy/paste in your evidence here, giving proper credit to the source(s).

-• By tomorrow you should have your intro and at least one reason paragraph written.
+• By EOP tomorrow you should have your intro and at least one reason paragraph written.

 Either the library or your teacher have the book.
-Ans: Either have has
+Ans: Either has

 1. Here are the sod houses images page from Google.